Best Sales Methodology for SaaS: 5 Sales Models to Drive Long-Term Growth

 So, why is SaaS sales so unique?
 How can you build a better process and pick a sales methodology that works for your SaaS sales team?

 Here at Close, we’ve spent nearly a decade selling our own CRM software to SaaS sales teams, and helping them develop strategies and processes to close more deals and scale their businesses.
-In this article, we’re going to share our top tips for choosing and implementing a sales model that works for your team.
+This article will share our top tips for choosing and implementing a sales model that works for your team.

 SaaS is a unique beast.
 You need to do more than make people buy your product—you also need to make sure they use it.